Last updated to address California Consumer Privacy Act of 2018 and effective as of December 31, 2019.

-Lotame’s commitment to the EU-US Privacy Shield Framework covers personal information about residents of all nations in the European Economic Area (EEA), which comprises the European Union (currently including the United Kingdom), Iceland, Liechtenstein, and Norway (collectively, “EEA residents”).
-The program also will be extended to personal information from Switzerland if and when that country adopts the necessary decision to do so.
+Lotame’s commitment to the Privacy Shield Principles covers Personal Information about residents of all nations in the European Economic Area (EEA), which comprises the European Union (currently including the United Kingdom), Iceland, Liechtenstein, and Norway (collectively, “EEA residents”) as well as all residents of Switzerland.

-To learn more about Privacy Shield, and to view Lotame’s certification, please visit http://www.privacyshield.gov/list.
+To learn more about the Privacy Shield program, and to view Lotame’s certification, please visit https://www.privacyshield.gov/list.

-With respect to its participation in the EU-U.S. Privacy Shield Framework, Lotame is subject to the jurisdiction and enforcement powers of the United States Federal Trade Commission.
+With respect to its participation in the Privacy Shield Principles, Lotame is subject to the jurisdiction and enforcement powers of the United States Federal Trade Commission.

 Lotame may be liable in some circumstances for transferring personal information to a third party that violates the Privacy Shield Principles.

-In certain cases you may have the right to request binding arbitration of non-monetary claims that are not otherwise resolved by the procedures listed here (see www.privacyshield.gov/welcome, as described in the EU-US Privacy Shield Annex I and the Swiss-US Privacy Shield).
+In certain cases you may have the right to request binding arbitration of non-monetary claims that are not otherwise resolved by the procedures listed here (see https://www.privacyshield.gov/welcome, as described in the EU-US Privacy Shield Annex I and the Swiss-US Privacy Shield).

 Lotame may be required to disclose your personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.